There’s not really a template for good marketing.

 Well, they’re right – you should absolutely set goals for your business.
 But setting business goals isn’t a marketing activity.
 Let’s say you want 100% year-over-year growth in annual recurring revenue.
 Or you want to be acquired within three years.
-Those are higher-level conversations; marketing should inform and support these goals, but marketing shouldn’t be creating the big picture.
+Those are higher-level conversations; your marketing team should inform and support these goals, but marketing shouldn’t be creating the big picture.

 Take the time to clarify your business goals, then move into marketing to reach them.
 When you’re ready for that, here’s the framework you should use.